ashleydavis/rfsd-web-page-eleventy/src/outline.md

 Next we revisit the tools, techniques and development process we have learned so far, while taking a tour of the completed Photosphere application.

+We'll also add some basic styling to our application, just enough to get by.
+Covering Less and Tailwind.

-We'll also see the basics of what's required in the future to take this application to production.
+Finally we'll learn the basics of what's required in the future to take this application to production.

 ### Notes